oroinc/documentation/backend/architecture/tech-stack/file-storage.rst

 Access to Data via Stream Wrappers
 ----------------------------------

-Files in the filesystem can be accessed via stream wrappers, as well as with the help of the |FileManager| service.
+Files in the filesystem can be accessed via stream wrappers and with the help of the |FileManager| service.

 The application has two stream wrappers configured to be used with Gaufrette filesystems:

 - Common wrapper by the |KnpGaufretteBundle|;
 - Read-only wrapper by the :ref:`OroGaufretteBundle <bundle-docs-platform-gaufrette-bundle>`.

-The common stream wrapper allows to get full access to the files stored in the filesystem.
+The standard stream wrapper allows full access to the files stored in the filesystem.
 By default, the wrapper is configured to use the ``gaufrette`` protocol.
-To get the full URL of a file use `getFilePath()` method of the |FileManager| service.
+To get the full URL of a file use the `getFilePath()` method of the |FileManager| service.

-The read-only stream wrapper can be used if you need to read data but do not know if the data to be written is available.
+You can use the read-only stream wrapper if you need to read data but do not know if the data to be written is available.
 For example, this case can be figured if the local adapter was used and the files were uploaded by someone other than the user that runs the application.
 By default, the wrapper is configured to use the ``gaufrette-readonly`` protocol.
 To get the full URL of a file use `getReadonlyFilePath()` method of the |FileManager| service.